caldito/hashcode2018/README.md

 # HashCode 2018
 My solution for the Google Hash Code 2018 problem.
-It consisted in the pickup and delivery problem with multiple vehicles and time windows.
+It consisted in the multi-vehicle pickup and delivery problem with time windows.